“Read your messages.”

 , who teach both on-campus and online-only classes.

 So keep calm and fire up your cellphone, your laptop or a university computer.

 Here are some general tips from our experts:

 Check your messages daily, whether that’s your university Outlook mail or your Blackboard mail, also known as "course messages."
 Online-only faculty typically use Blackboard mail for individual messages and Blackboard announcements for general notices.
 Face-to-face professors may use university email or Blackboard course messages for anything from individual messages to general assignment updates, reminders about holiday schedule changes and more.
 “I always tell students, ‘Not checking your email is no excuse for missing an assignment,’” Mitchell says.

 Don’t buy expensive software before classes start.
 Most of the software you need can either be downloaded for free here or accessed on a “virtual desktop."
 Microsoft Office 365 – Word, Excel, PowerPoint and more – and the Adobe Creative Suite are free.
 Your professors will tell you how to access a virtual desktop containing specialized software.

 Read&Write literacy software is available to all UML students.
 It will read digital text aloud, and it also has tools to help students improve their reading, writing, research and study skills.
 It’s great for auditory learners and students trying to improve their English.

 Not sure how to use new-to-you software?
-Log into Atomic Learning (hoonuit) and check out their video tutorials.
+Log into Hoonuit (Formerly Atomic Learning) and check out their video tutorials.